csb6/bthreads/README.md

 and also including a handy method, `sync()`, which allows the function to request or wait for an event of set of events, with an option to block an event/set of events until that happens (not used here).
-`sayWorld` requested an event, yielded back control, and since no other b-thread blocked the request, the event occurred.
+`sayWorld` requests an event, yields back control, and since no other b-thread blocked the request, the event occurs.
 Here's a slightly more complex example:

 ```